Lead Opinion

-This case requires us to consider the continued viability of our longstanding precedent holding that a watercraft under construction is not a “vessel in navigation” for purposes of the
+This case requires us to consider the continued viability of our longstanding precedent holding that a watercraft under construction is not a “vessel in navigation” for purposes of the Jones Act.
+We hold that the Supreme Court’s decision in Stewart v.
+Dutra Construction Company,

 I. Background

-In 1996, Plaintiff-Appellee Rocky Cain began working as a driller on a semi-submersible drilling rig in the Gulf of Mexico for Sonat Offshore USA, Inc. Sonat later became part of Defendant-Appellant Transocean Offshore USA, Inc. On March 1, 2000, Transocean assigned Cain as a toolpusher to the “Cajun Construction Site” in Singapore.
-Cain worked in Singapore for approximately six months at the PPL Shipyard, where the M/V CAJUN EXPRESS was under construction.
+In 1996, Plaintiff-Appellee Rocky Cain began working as a driller on a semi-submersible drilling rig in the Gulf of Mexico for Sonat Offshore USA, Inc. Sonat later became part of DefendanL-Appellant Transocean Offshore USA, Inc. On March 1, 2000, Transocean assigned Cain as a toolpusher to the “Cajun Construction Site” in Singapore.
+Cain worked in Singapore for approximately six months at the PPL Shipyard, where the MW CAJUN EXPRESS was under construction.
 The CAJUN EXPRESS is a fifth-generation semi-submersible mobile offshore drilling rig designed to drill for oil and gas.
 Cain was expected to continue working on the CAJUN EXPRESS, or a sister rig, after construction was complete.
 Cain supervised a drill crew of seven men and was responsible for overseeing safety issues and commissioning the drilling equipment.

 Although the rig was capable of self-propulsion, it was not fully capable of operating as a semi-submersible drilling rig.
 The necessary construction still included installation of vital pipe-handling equipment and “blisters,” which are large steel boxes welded to the rig to increase its buoyancy.
 Daniel Haslam, a Transocean engineer, testified that when it arrived in the Gulf of Mexico the CAJUN EXPRESS could lay pipe only under limited weather conditions.
 However, as a fifth generation semi-submersible unit, the most state of the art in the industry, the CAJUN EXPRESS was not designed to operate only under limited conditions.
 Haslam testified that no drilling contractor would have found the CAJUN EXPRESS fit for the purpose of drilling a deepwater well in the Gulf of Mexico.

 On September 10, 2000, Cain was working on board the CAJUN EXPRESS.
-At that time, the blisters still had not been installed and the drilling systems had not been commissioned.
+At that time, the blisters still had not-been installed and the drilling systems had not been commissioned.
 Cain entered a warehouse located on board the rig to retrieve a part for a member of the drill crew, whereupon he struck his head on a low-hanging light fixture and was injured.
 A neurosurgeon later examined Cain and recommended that he undergo physical therapy.
 Cain received physical therapy and continued to work on board the CAJUN EXPRESS.
 In April or May 2001, the CAJUN EXPRESS was finally completed and began drilling operations in the Gulf of Mexico.

 Cain continued to work as a toolpusher on the CAJUN EXPRESS but was subsequently diagnosed with a herniated disc.
 In September 2001, he discontinued work to undergo a cervical discectomy and fusion.
 Cain returned to work in December 2001, when Transocean assigned him to a “work hardening” program at the Fontana Center, a facility in Lafayette, Louisiana.
 While participating in the work hardening program, Cain allegedly experienced elevated blood pressure and suffered additional injuries.